Flint River Ranch Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Red items when present indicate controversial ingredients

 |Estimated Nutrient Content|

-The sixth ingredient is oat flour.
+The fourth ingredient is oat flour.
 Since oat flour is nothing more than finely ground oats, it provides about the same gluten-free nutritional content as raw oats.

 The seventh ingredient is tomato pomace.
 Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.

 Just the same, there’s probably not enough tomato pomace here to make much of a difference.

 The eighth ingredient is whitefish meal, another protein-rich meat concentrate.